vedran/vim-learnings/slides.md

-# Vim with Vedran
+# Vim  Basics

-# Vim with Vedran
+# Vim  Basics
 - What is Vim?
-- Why does anyone use it?
-- What is Modal Editing?
-- What are Text Objects?
+- What problem does it solve?
+- How it works
-- Examples
+- Examples of Vim magic
 - Q&A

+Ask questions at any time!

 # What  is  Vim?

+"How to exit the Vim editor" has made up about .005% of question traffic That is, one out of every 20,000 visits to Stack Overflow questions.
+- Stack Overflow, 2017

+Solution: <escape>:q!

+# What  is  Vim?

 - Vim is a text editor based on the original vi editor that came out in 1976
 - Ships with most linux systems
 - Most popular editors (Eclipse, IntelliJ, Visual Studio, VSCode) have a Vim mode or plugin.
-- Many many features, we'll just cover some very basics today
+- Many many features, we'll just cover some very basics + my favourites today

 # Why?
-- Why do people still an editor that came out the same year as Rocky I?
+- Why do people still use an editor that came out the same year as Rocky I?
-- What's wrong with regular (non-modal) text editors?
+- Isn't nano / gedit / notepad / vscode / eclipse good enough??

+# Why?

-# Text Editing
+Text Navigation tools

 Mouse:
 - Mostly used for navigation
 - Good for selection